 In 1915 Mahatma Gandhi returned to India after years of living & working as a lawyer in South Africa.
 He came back to his home state of Gujarat with a very clear purpose: the peaceful withdrawal of the British from India.

-He set up residence in this very ashram, from which he and his followers practised their beliefs and began their non-violent resistance against their occupiers.
+He set up residence in this very ashram, from which he and his followers practised their beliefs and began their non-violent resistance against the British.

-It was from here that he and 78 followers began their famous Dandi Salt March, in which they marched 241 miles in protest of British salt taxes and subsequently inspired hundreds of thousands of other protesters and caused the ashram to be seized.
+It was from here that Ghandi and 78 of his followers began their famous Salt March, in which they walked 241 miles in protest of British salt taxes.
+This movement inspired hundreds of thousands of other protesters and caused the ashram to be seized.

 Because of its significance, the Indian government has given the ashram the status of a national monument, and is now one of the most popular historical places in Ahmedabad.